cmcntsh/PoWeRWritingGradStudents/README.md

 ```
 Please generate a report about the following text, which is enclosed by double quotes, based on the following criteria:
 Identify grammar, syntax, usage, spelling, and punctuation errors and suggest specific improvements;
-in addition, Identify plagiarism and suggest specific improvements;
 in addition, Report document statistics;
 in addition, Report vocabulary statistics:
 in addition, Report the readability score;